Feature: Flight-free touring

 Before setting off from St Pancras, most of us will first have a long journey to get to London.
 Intercity trains typically need bikes to be booked in advance.
 Some rail franchise websites allow you to do this when you book your ticket.
 Don’t forget that you can make bookings for trains run by one franchise through another’s website.

-You can also make a reservation through Twitter, which I have found to be by far the most reliable way to book my bike on a train – just search the train provider and send them a message.
+You can also make a reservation through Twitter, which I have found to be by far the most reliable way to book my bike on a train – just search for the train provider and send them a message.
 I have even booked my bike on a connecting train while on the previous train this way.

 Another option is in person at the booking office.
 The computer systems are all connected so the person behind the desk should be able to book your bike from any station, not just the one you’re at.

-For further information about taking your bike on the train in Europe, the excellent Man in Seat 61 offers encyclopaedic instructions.
+For further information about taking your bike on the train in Europe, the excellent The Man in Seat 61 offers encyclopaedic instructions.
 Also useful is the bicycle page on RailEurope, or the hashtag #bikesontrains on Twitter.